Multilingual Routing in Mixture-of-Experts: Interpretability Analysis

 \begin{findingbox}{}{} We find a strong correlation between cross-lingual routing alignment in intermediate layers and language performance.
 See Figure~\ref{fig:colored} for a visualization of this phenomenon on \qwen. \end{findingbox} This figure displays a strikingly strong relationship between a model's ability in a language (line color) and how aligned its routing is with English.
 This is true across the model layers except the first and last ones.
 Generally, the highest-resource languages form the strongest U-shape, with very low routing divergence in the middle layers.
 For Bambara, an example for a language we know the models are all very poor at (near-random \belebele performance), the LLMs fail to map its inputs to this semantic space, maintaining high routing divergence throughout.
 In the middle layers of all models, the correlation coefficient $r$ between the routing divergence from English and \belebele accuracy is always strong.
 For \olmoe, $r \in [-0.95, -0.80]$ for \textit{all} middle layers.
 Meanwhile, \gpt~is the weakest ($r \in [-0.40,-0.60]$), with \phimoe and \qwen in between.
 Recall that \belebele directly evaluates understanding on those same \flores passages.

 Across all layers, language similarity is also correlated with routing similarity.
 This is very expected in the first and last layers, where token overlap and structural similarity lends itself to shared parameterization.
-Even so, the impact of language families continues into the middle layers where we find that even here, related language pairs like (Bengali, Assamese), (Farsi, Arabic), or even (Romanized Arabic, MSA) have much lower routing divergence between them than unrelated pairs like (Bengali, French), and (Oriya, Serbian).
+Even so, the impact of language families continues into the middle layers where we find that even here, related language pairs like (Bengali, Assamese) or (Romanized Arabic, MSA) have much lower routing divergence between them than unrelated pairs like (Bengali, French) and (Oriya, Serbian).
 And while this confounds our analysis relating language ability and routing alignment, we find that language relationships only explain a small part of the trends.
+Visualizing divergence from Chinese, French, or other high-resource languages (instead of English) yields very similar plots, although the slight attenuation of the trends reflect the English-centricity of the shared representations.

 We additionally explore domains instead of languages to compare.
-We select AlpaCare-MedInstruct \citep{medinstruct} to represent the medical domain, GSM8K-Instruct \citep{gsm8k} the mathematical domain, and the English \flores split as the baseline \footnote{We note that we cannot pair sequences, so we take $D_{\mathrm{H\text{-}JS}}$ after averaging expert importance across sequences.} .
+We select AlpaCare-MedInstruct \citep{medinstruct} to represent the medical domain, GSM8K-Instruct \citep{gsm8k} the mathematical domain, and the English \flores split as the baseline .
 For these domains, routing divergence from the generic domain exhibits the \textit{opposite} pattern: higher divergence exists in the middle layers (more of a $\cap$-shape).
 However, these patterns are weaker, as domains are less different than languages.
 Nevertheless, this suggests separation of parameterization between multilinguality and task-specific capabilities, as has been observed in dense models \citep{bandarkar2025layer}.
 We revisit this language-task \textit{modularity} \citep{choenni-etal-2024-examining, bandarkar2025unreasonable} in Section~\ref{expid}, as it is fundamental to our intervention methodology.